 The Meelpakhuis (‘flour warehouse’) was built in a functional style based on a design by the Dutch architect Bernard Buurman.
 Its name says it all: this building was once used to store flour.
 All that flour was extremely heavy, which is why mushroom columns were installed for support.
 In order to highlight the unique rhythmic structure of these powerful columns, the facade of the building is to be stripped off, so to speak, and a slightly recessed glass facade installed.
 This will allow the column structure to be seen from the outside and will also provide future residents with plenty of light and a stunning view of Leiden.

 To ensure a typical loft feel, the interior columns will be kept as unobstructed as possible, without sparing any of the amenities needed for optimum comfort.
-The glass facade will extend up to the top of the building, creating another three floors, each with two unique penthouses.
+The glass facade will extend up to the top of the building, which creates 3 more floors with 2 or 3 unique penthouses each.
 Thanks to the choice of materials and the design, the modern new structure will blend in with the old building in a quite fascinating way.

 The ground and first floors will accommodate speciality shops, studios, a café and cultural activities.
 Overlooking the Singel canal and Meelfabriek square, this will be a jewel in the crown of the Meelfabriek complex.

-The Meelpakhuis will have 14 lofts and 8 penthouses with a floor area of around 135 m² up to 225 m².
+The Meelpakhuis will have 14 lofts and 8 penthouses with a floor area of 135 m² up to 225 m² and a balcony ranging from 36 m² to 73 m².
 The ground floor will feature an innovative commercial and cultural concept.